UkiMiawz/ukimiawz.github.com/_posts/2012-07-04-xaml-binding-enumerations.md

 Now we want to bind the animals enumerations into the combo box.
 The idea is to put it into windows resource and bind it to the combobox as a static resource.

-First of all, let's give the enumerations a namespace, supposed we call it 'Animals'
+First of all, let's give the enumerations a namespace, supposed we call it `Animals`

 Then, we have to include the enumerations class namespace